How do I find out if a property is listed?

 - Historic Environment Scotland at https://www.historicenvironment.scot

-Alternatively, you have the option of contacting your local planning authority.
-If you are unsure of the council area in which your property is located, please visit https://www.gov.uk/find-local-council.
+- Finally, contact the local planning authority.
+To check the council area in which the property is located, please visit https://www.gov.uk/find-local-council

 The above online databases provide a quick and easy means of answering the question, “how do I find out if my property is listed?”
-Alternatively, you can simply contact your local planning authority.
-Also consider the age of your property when assessing the likelihood that it is listed.
+Alternatively, simply contact the local planning authority.
+Also, consider the age of the property when assessing the likelihood that it is listed.